-

 Must.
 Visit.
 Plan your day trip to Ravenna Italy

-Dan tried, he really did, but photos just can’t do justice to the mosaics in Ravenna.
+Even though Dan tried, photos just can’t do justice to the mosaics in Ravenna.
 I am sure you’ll agree if you get an opportunity to see them yourself.
-Ravenna’s tourism website can be found HERE, but to be honest nothing can replace a good Italy travel guide book.
+Ravenna’s tourism website can be found HERE, but it’s not the same as having a good Italy travel guidebook on hand.

 Please go through our Ravenna photo gallery and let us know what you think.
 We have photos of the city itself, the mosaic museum, Dante’s Tomb, some pretty churches, and of course, a whole lot more shots of those mosaics.